The market is located in the parking lot of Border Star Montessori School at the Southeast corner of 63rd Street & Wornall Road in Kansas City, MO.

 These vendor-led committees supervise a part-time Market Manager who is responsible for running the market tent, lining up musicians and chef demos, and making sure everything runs smoothly on market day.
-The new market manager is Andrea Shores.
+The new market manager is Magda Born.
 She can be reached here.

 No. Market operating expenses are funded by the booth fees paid by vendors.
 Sponsorships and donations to cover special needs or educational or recreational events are welcome.
-The market is petitioning for a 501c3 designation, which would allow for tax-deductible donations.
-If you are interested in sponsoring a market event, please contact Andrea Shores, Market Manager, here for more information.
+If you are interested in sponsoring a market event, please contact the Market Manager through our Contact Us page for more information.

 - Assist with promotion of the market, its events and educational programs